whatdoesthequantsay/whatdoesthequantsay.github.io/index.md

 ---
 {% include JB/setup %}

-We are a pair of quantitative analysts living in the heart of downtown New York city
+We are a pair of quantitative analysts living in the heart of downtown Manhattan.

 ## Sample Posts